COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "Jul" >}}

+-  Our proposal on Large Language Model Empowered Explainable Automated Machine Learning for Early Diagnosis of Parkinson’s Disease has been approved for funding by an EPSRC-IAA Impact Visionary Award.
+This is a new line of research in our group working on LLMs for healthcare.
+There are many other collaboration opportunitie with healthcare industry and NHS stakeholders. <i class='fa fa-calendar' style='font-size:19px'></i> Jul 21

+{{< /tab >}}

 {{< tab "Jun" >}}

 - Our recent paper on "Meta Representation-based Personalized Federated Continual Learning in Edge Computing Systems" has been accepted to IEEE Transactions on Computational Social Systems.
 Congratulations to Siwei and collaborators. <i class='fa fa-calendar' style='font-size:19px'></i> Jun 20